-Each year group will be given objectives to cover from the Jigsaw SOW.
+Each year group will be given objectives to cover from the Jigsaw Scheme of Work (SoW).
 The objectives to be covered in each year group will be provided to staff, taking into consideration the needs of children at Holymead, in conjunction with the senior leadership team and governors.
 There will be annual staff meetings to support staff in the weeks before the RSE content of PSHC is taught